The Gathering of Five and The Final Chapter: The Triumph of the Goblin!

 The Green Goblin allows Spider-Man to take Aunt May without a fight.
 Spider-Man brings her to Reed Richards to test what she is, believing her to be an imposter or clone.
-Using a blood sample from one of Peter's science experiments as a child Richards can confirm her identity, but there is a mysterious device implanted in her brain that will eventually kill her if not removed soon.
+Using a blood sample from one of Peter's science experiments as a child, Richards can confirm her identity, but there is a mysterious device implanted in her brain that will eventually kill her if not removed soon.
 Spider-Man then fights the Green Goblin until the Green Goblin declares that he has finally killed Spider-Man.

 The Final Chapter

-At the very beginning of the issue, it is revealed that the Green Goblin received the curse of insanity rather than the gift of power from The Gathering of Five and he only believes that he has killed Spider-Man.
-In reality, Spider-Man had defeated the Green Goblin and during the fight, while ranting like a maniac, the Green Goblin revealed that it was the real Aunt May currently under the care of Reed Richards and it was a paid actress infused with Aunt May's DNA who Spider-Man had believed to die before (in The Amazing Spider-Man #400).
-He also revealed that if the device in Aunt May's brain is removed it will trigger bombs all over the world.
+At the very beginning of the issue, it is revealed that the Green Goblin received the curse of insanity rather than the gift of power from The Gathering of Five, and he only believes that he has killed Spider-Man.
+In reality, Spider-Man had defeated the Green Goblin and during the fight, the Green Goblin revealed that it was the real Aunt May currently under the care of Reed Richards, and it was a paid actress infused with May's DNA who Spider-Man had believed to die before (in The Amazing Spider-Man #400).
+He also revealed that if the device in May's brain is removed, it will trigger bombs all over the world.
 One final pumpkin bomb makes the Daily Bugle building nearly collapse until Spider-Man can save the building.
 He then is barely able to get to the hospital in time to tell Reed Richards about the device.
-Richards and the other surgeons can fix it so the device stays in Aunt May, thereby not triggering the bombs, while not killing her as it stays.
+Richards and the other surgeons can fix it, so the device stays in May, thereby not triggering the bombs, while not killing her as it stays.
 Peter also tells Mary Jane that he is quitting his career as Spider-Man and burns his costume.